Our research activity in the context of flood risk assessment and management includes the analysis and development of:

 New methodologies to improve the assessment of fluvial and pluvial flood hazard

-Our recent research has focused in: incorporating antecedent moisture conditions and intra-event variability of rainfall on flood frequency analysis (Cea and Fraga, 2018), evaluation of compund flood hazard in coastal river reaches (Sopelana et al., 2018; Bermúdez et al., 2019), quantifying the effect of rainfall and boundary conditions uncertainty on the performance of flood inundation models (Fraga et al., 2019; Bermúdez et al., 2017).
+Fluvial and pluvial flood hazard assessment and modelling is one of our main research interests Cea et al., 2025 .
+Our recent research has focused in: accounting for the sewer network in the absence of comprehensive field data (Montalvo et al., 2024), identification of pluvial and fluvial flood hazard (Perrini et al., 2025), incorporating antecedent moisture conditions and intra-event variability of rainfall on flood frequency analysis (Cea and Fraga, 2018), evaluation of compund flood hazard in coastal river reaches (Sopelana et al., 2018; Bermúdez et al., 2019), quantifying the effect of rainfall and boundary conditions uncertainty on the performance of flood inundation models (Fraga et al., 2019; Bermúdez et al., 2017).

-Currently, within the project ‘SATURNO: Early warning against pluvial flooding in urban areas’ (PID2020-118368RB-I00) we contribute to the improvement of pluvial flood risk management plans by establishing a robust methodology for the development and implementation of operational EWS for pluvial flood risk in urban areas.
-The main objectives of this project are: 1) to improve the capabilities and performance of current urban drainage models used for the definition of pluvial flood hazard and risk maps; 2) to establish a methodology and recommendations for the implementation of pluvial flood models in an operational EWS; 3) to implement efficient ways of communication and dissemination of flood risk warnings to the population and civil protection agencies.
+Within the project ‘SATURNO: Early warning against pluvial flooding in urban areas’ (PID2020-118368RB-I00) we contributed to the improvement of pluvial flood risk management plans by establishing a robust methodology for the development and implementation of operational EWS for pluvial flood risk in urban areas.
+The main objectives of this project were: 1) to improve the capabilities and performance of current urban drainage models used for the definition of pluvial flood hazard and risk maps; 2) to establish a methodology and recommendations for the implementation of pluvial flood models in an operational EWS; 3) to implement efficient ways of communication and dissemination of flood risk warnings to the population and civil protection agencies.

 High-resolution hydrological and hydraulic numerical models for the evaluation of river flow and flood hazard